extend-a-story/extend-a-story/README.txt

   it's not, or the target is not a child of the source episode, but the link says it is.

-I've included several select statements that will identify these problem records in 'DBMaintenance.sql'.
+I've included select statements that will identify these problems in 'DBMaintenance.sql'.